-Average teaching salaries can vary greatly from state to state.
+How much teachers get paid can vary greatly from state to state.
 In addition to a teacher's salary, it is very important to factor in the benefits teachers receive along with the working schedule/vacations.
-Read more about teacher benefits.
+Read more about teacher benefits here.

-West Virginia has one of the lowest average starting rates of about $33,000, while the average teacher in New York makes about $75,000 yearly.
-However, the average for all states is in the upper 40 to lower 50 thousand range.
-While salaries have increased a bit over time, some states have shown more growth than others.
+In general, elementary school teachers make less overall than their counterparts who teach middle school or high school.
 In addition, cost of living in any area can affect how much a teacher can actually bring home each year.
-Most states offer some level of pay increase for teachers who gain higher education degrees, some up to ten percent or more for each additional level.
-However, those with Doctorate Degrees are more likely to hold positions that are not classroom teachers so the pay varies greatly.
+Most states offer some level of pay increase for teachers who gain higher education degrees, some up to 10% or more for each additional level.
+However, those with doctorate degrees are more likely to hold positions that are not classroom teachers so the pay varies greatly.

 Salary Comparison Tool

 Although most educators do not enter the profession just for the salary, it is something we all consider.
 This tool will allow you to easily search and compare the average salaries of various careers in education throughout the United States.
 You can search by city and state.
 All salary data is sourced from BLS.gov.